Does Your Total Cholesterol Number Even Matter?

 Total cholesterol is one of the most common blood tests, but what does the resulting number actually tell us?

-As one of the most ordered lab tests, total cholesterol can provide a high-level glance at how your body is handling lipids, or fats.
+As one of the most ordered lab tests, total cholesterol can provide a high-level glance at how your body handles lipids or fats.
 According to the CDC, roughly nine percent of all doctor’s visits include a cholesterol test.

 So, how should you interpret your total cholesterol value?
 Is the whole greater than the sum of its parts?